3digitdev/aoc2020/README.md

-# aoc2020
+# Advent of Code 2020: Rust

-Advent of Code 2020, for learning Rust
+This is for learning Rust for the first time!
+Went through the Rust Book prior to this.